-- Antibody bands may be detected during Western blot analysis if too much biotinylated antibody is added to the wells and a biotinylated antibody and Streptavidin-HRP conjugate or Streptavidin-AP conjugate is used for the Western blot.
-For best results, add < 150 ng/50 μl (i.e., 30 ng/μl) of the biotinylated antibody to the wells.
-Furthermore, using a nonbiotinylated primary antibody for the Western blot will reduce detection of nonspecific antibodies. - Perform all steps at room temperature unless otherwise indicated. - Use laboratory tape to secure the strips on the frame to prevent strips from detaching during wash steps. - For optimal results, use an affinity-purified biotinylated antibody.
-Note that when using biotinylated serum, the antibody that is specific for the target antigen may comprise only 1-2% of the total IgG in the serum and will result in low antigen yields.
-On average, rabbit serum contains ~10-12 mg/ml IgG and mouse contains ~6-8 mg/ml IgG.
+- Because Protein A/G binds antibodies reversibly, the antibody will co-elute with the antigen and result in detection of the antibody and antigen on a gel or Western blot.
+If the antibody co-migrates with the antigen, IP samples may be electrophoresed using reducing conditions to change the antibody and antigen band patterns.
+By including the appropriate controls and evaluating samples using reducing and non-reducing conditions, the band(s) of interest can be identified by the process of elimination.
+For a Western blot, a primary antibody from a different species or a biotinylated antibody and enzyme-labeled streptavidin can be used to eliminate detection of the IP antibody. - Perform all steps at room temperature unless otherwise indicated. - Use laboratory tape to secure the strips on the frame to prevent strips from detaching during wash steps. - For optimal results, use an affinity-purified antibody.
+Note that when using serum, the antibody that is specific for the target antigen may comprise only 1-2% of the total IgG in the serum and will result in low antigen yields.
+Typically, rabbit serum contains ~10-12 mg/ml IgG and mouse serum contains ~6-8 mg/ml IgG.
 Some species may contain up to 30 mg/ml IgG.
 The average total IgG concentration for ascites fluid is ~1-10 mg/ml.
 If using tissue culture supernatant (serum-free medium), the average IgG concentration is 0.05 mg/ml and may be too dilute to effectively capture enough antigen for analysis.
-For best results concentrate tissue culture supernatant to at least 0.5 mg/ml. - The amount of biotinylated antibody, antigen and incubation time needed is dependent on the antibody-antigen system used and will have to be optimized for each specific system. - The antigen and antibody samples MUST NOT contain SDS. - Negative controls are absolutely necessary for generating significant results.
-Controls will help identify and eliminate false positives caused by nonspecific binding of proteins to the streptavidin plate.
-Please refer to the Additional Information section for suggested controls. - For a list of suggested reagents to biotinylate antibodies, please refer to the Additional Information section.
+For best results concentrate tissue culture supernatant to at least 0.5 mg/ml before forming the immune complex. - The amount of antigen and incubation time needed are dependent on the antibody-antigen system used and will have to be optimized for each specific system. - The antigen and antibody samples MUST NOT contain SDS.